Childhood Arc ~ I'm Quite Knowledgeable! ~

 Koleha thrust a finger at Harks.

 "The children here have no parents.
 That means they must be stronger than those who do in order to survive!
-And you want them to play, just because they're children?
+And you would have them just play because they're children?
 Then throw them out when they 'graduate' at adulthood?
 That's even less responsible than owning a pet!!"

-In that case, you'd take more responsibility by keeping the pet for life.
+In that case, you'd show more responsibility by keeping a pet for life.

 "What we rulers ought to do is make orphans into people who are useful to society!
 In other words, provide education!
 Kids can play on their own, but without teachers, education is impossible!"